camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/uipath.md

 }
 ```

-### Get Queue Item result by ID
+### Get queue item result by ID

 This operation allows you get the information related to a certain item from your UIPath Orchestrator.
 In order to execute it, you need to take the following steps:

-1. Select the operation 'Get Queue Item result by ID' from the dropdown list 'Operation type'.
+1. Select the operation _Get Queue Item result by ID_ from the dropdown list **Operation type**.
-2. Configure authentication as described in section [Authentication](#authentication)
+2. Configure authentication as described in the section [authentication](#authentication)
-3. Fill response mapping as described in section [Get Queue Item result by ID response](#get-queue-item-result-by-id-response)
+3. Fill response mapping as described in the section [get queue item result by ID response](#get-queue-item-result-by-id-response)

 ![UIPath Connector - Get Queue Item result by ID](../img/connectors-uipath-get-queue-item-result-by-id.png)

-#### Get Queue Item result by ID response
+#### Get queue item result by ID response

-Given you have a queue item ID previously added to a queue, the operation **Get Queue Item result by ID** returns information about a certain item.
+Given you have a queue item ID previously added to a queue, the operation _Get queue item result by ID_ returns information about a certain item.

 You can use an output mapping to map the response:

 1. Use **Result Variable** to store the response in a process variable.
 For example, `myResultVariable`.
 2. Use **Result Expression** to map fields from the response into process variables.
-It comes with a prefilled value '{response.body.value[1].Status}'.
-You will see the 'itemStatus' in the process variables.
+It comes with a prefilled value `{response.body.value[1].Status}`.
+You will see the `itemStatus` in the process variables.
 Its value will let you know if the item was processed or not.

 Response example: